kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 We've add three new variables without giving them a value: `theTeam`, `theManager` and `theHomePitch.` From there, we make sure that every time a link is clicked, it first checks to see if `dataset` does NOT exist.

 We do this using a JavaScript `if/else` statement.
 We start the statement by checking to see if the `dataset` property does NOT exist. by saying ` if(!this.dataset)`.
 And if it doesn't exist, we'll use use the `getAttribute` method to find all the attributes and store them in browser memory for later use.

+But if the `dataset` property DOES exist, we'll use a separate set of properties.

 And [as MDN points out](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_data_attributes), it has performance issues.